ournameismud/mud-fractal/src/js/README.md

 The main idea behind this framework is to marry the two requirements together.

 ### Behaviour Features:

+- [ ] NEW FEATURE!.. data-ui="Dropdown" and other ui components... zero code, options defined on the element
 - [ ] code splitting based on data-behaviour attributes (powered by webpack)
 - [ ] component based event delegation (dom-delegate.js)
 - [ ] global event emitter (mitt.js)